 Figure 1.
 Results of the SEM microstructure of CMS at various magnifications (a) SEM magnification 100x of CMS (b) SEM magnification 250x of CMS (c) SEM magnification 500x of CMS (d) SEM magnification 1000x of CMS

-Note: Results of the microstructure test conducted in the Riset Terpadu Laboratory,
+(Note: Results of the microstructure test conducted in the Riset Terpadu Laboratory,

-University of Brawijaya, Malang (2025)
+University of Brawijaya, Malang (2025))

 The microstructure analysis of CMS aims to provide information on the freshness of feed ingredients through detection method of bacterial, fungal and insect infestation.
 Good quality feed ingredients will be able to maintain their quality so that macroscopic testing can distinguish individual components of mixed feed.
 Raamsdonk et al., 2004 stated that particle size is the basis for successful estimation of feed components such as in the identification of feed of mammalian, bird and fish origin.
 Observation of the microstructure of CMS using Scanning Electron Microscopy (SEM) showed an average particle size of 160,5 µm.
 According to Apriliyani et al., 2016 the diameter of the lumen of Magelang ducks reached 1698 µm, Tegal ducks reached 1666 µm and Pengging ducks 1621 µm.
 The larger the lumen diameter in the intestines, the more feed can be accommodated, thus maximizing the nutrient absorption process carried out by epithelial cells.